aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 * Create a class `PokemonDetail` component that returns information of the pokemon.
-* Add a `Route` that renders the `PokemonDetailContainer` component when the url matches the path `"pokemon/:pokemonId`".
+* Add a `Route` that renders the `PokemonDetailContainer` component when the url matches the path `"/pokemon/:pokemonId`".
-  * Nest the `PokemonDetailContainer` route under the route for the `PokemonIndexContainer`.
-  * To nest this new route under our `PokemonIndexContainer`, we'll add the `Route` to the end of our `PokemonIndex` render function.
-This will ensure that both parent (`PokemonIndexContainer`) and child
+  * We'll add the `Route` to the end of our `PokemonIndex` render function.
-(`PokemonDetailContainer`) components are rendered when a user visits `"/pokemon/:pokemonId"`.
   * Inside of `PokemonDetail` on `componentDidMount`, call `this.props.requestSinglePokemon`.
 Pass it the pokemon's id from the `this.props.match.params.pokemonId`.